hhilbig/hhilbig/README.md

 Hi, I am an assistant professor at UC Davis.
 Below is some information on replication files and data that are available on my GitHub.

+If you have any questions about these or want to discuss research, please contact me at <hhilbig@ucdavis.edu>.

 ### Replication files

 - [Project on rent control](https://github.com/hhilbig/hhv_rent_control_replication), with Anselm Hager, Robert Vief